-The Foundation has \$62.1 million of capital assets, included in noncurrent assets on the accompanying Statement of Net Position, as of June 30, 2019 and 2018.
-These balances are net of accumulated depreciation of \$9.1 million and \$8.2 million, respectively.
-The following table summarizes capital assets as of June 30, 2019 and 2018:
+Capital assets, comprised of land and buildings held for use, land preserve, equipment, furniture and vehicles, are included in noncurrent assets on the accompanying Statements of Net Position.
+These balances are net of accumulated depreciation.
+The following table summarizes capital assets as of June 30, 2020 and the two preceding fiscal years: